Unconventional quantum oscillations and evidence of nonparabolic electronic states in quasi-two-dimensional electron system at complex oxide interfaces: Introduction

-In our quest to unravel the origin of aperiodic quantum oscillations and uncover topological states in STO and KTO-related 2DES, we conducted a thorough experimental investigation of the SdH oscillations at the interfaces of EuO/KTO and LaAlO$_3$(LAO)/STO.
-In order to capture the oscillations with utmost precision, we measured electrical transport in high magnetic fields (utilizing both a 60 T pulsed field and a 35 T dc field) and ultra-low temperatures (as low as 0.1 K).
-By examining the tilt-angle dependence of the quantum oscillations, we reveal the presence of itinerant electrons that are confined in the 2D interface region, coexisting with the carriers that disperse deeper into the STO and KTO.
-Interestingly, we observed that both interfaces exhibit a progressive increase in the cyclotron mass, estimated from the SdH oscillations, as well as an apparent increase of the oscillations frequency with increasing magnetic field.
+In our quest to unravel the origin of aperiodic quantum oscillations and uncover {peculiar electronic} states in {$d$-electrons 2D systems}, we conducted a thorough experimental investigation of the SdH oscillations at the interfaces of EuO/KTO, LAO/STO, and {amorphous(\emph{a})-LAO/KTO.} In order to capture the oscillations with utmost precision, we measured electrical transport in high magnetic fields, utilizing both a pulsed field (60 T) and a dc field (35 T), and at ultra-low temperatures (as low as 0.1 K). {For clarity, we first compare the experimental results of EuO/KTO and LAO/STO in section III, with the discussion on a-LAO/KTO presented later.
+However, we consolidate the key findings from all three interfaces in section IV.} By examining the tilt-angle dependence of the quantum oscillations for EuO/KTO and LAO/STO, we reveal the presence of itinerant electrons that are confined in the 2D interface region, coexisting with the carriers that disperse deeper into the STO and KTO.
+Interestingly, we observed that {all three} interfaces exhibit a progressive increase in the effective cyclotron mass, estimated from the SdH oscillations, as well as an apparent increase of the oscillations frequency in {$1/B$} with increasing magnetic field.
 Notably, we found that the increase in cyclotron mass follows an almost linear trend, while the change in frequencies exhibits a quadratic relationship with the magnetic field.
-We explain this behavior through the existence of non-trivial electronic subbands, where the energy dispersion in $k$-space combines both linear and quadratic terms.
-These findings provide valuable insights into the unique electronic properties and subband structure at the interfaces of these oxides.
+We attribute this behavior to the presence of non-trivial electronic bands {determined by spin-orbit interaction,} wherein energy dispersion in $k$-space incorporates both linear and quadratic terms.
+These findings offer valuable insights into the distinct electronic properties and subband structure at the interfaces of complex oxides.